brendanhcullen/bcullen/content/courses/_index.md

 ### Undergraduate statistics

-In spring 2020, I taught online lab sections for [PSY302: Statistical Methods in Psychology](psy302/PSY_302_Spring_2020.pdf) (~200 students total), an introductory undergraduate statistics course at the University of Oregon taught by [Dr. Sara Weston](https://psychology.uoregon.edu/profile/sweston2/).
-Below are a couple selected examples of lab sections that I taught using the open-source statistical software [jamovi](https://www.jamovi.org/).
+In spring 2020, I taught online lab sections for [PSY302: Statistical Methods in Psychology](psy302/PSY_302_Spring_2020.pdf), an introductory undergraduate statistics course at the University of Oregon (~200 students total) led by [Dr. Sara Weston](https://psychology.uoregon.edu/profile/sweston2/).
+See below for a couple selected examples of lab sections that I taught using the open-source statistical software [jamovi](https://www.jamovi.org/).

 #### One-sample t-tests